Choice and Change of Health Professional

 • may not pay for the costs associated with that second health professional, and

 • may determine that the worker is not co-operating in health care measures and may reduce or suspend the worker’s loss of earnings benefits.
-For more, see 22-01-03, Workers' Co-operation Obligations.
+For more, refer to 22-01-03, Workers' Co-operation Obligations.

 Application date